Fz3r0/Fz3r0/Networking/Labs/DHCPv4-All-in-One-lab.md

 ### Objectives:

+1. Configure DHCP Servers:
+    - Cisco Router as a DHCP Server
+    - Generic _(Windows/Linux)_ Server as a DHCP Server
-1. Configure a Router as a DHCP Server
+    - Home Router _(WiFi Modem)_ as a DHCP Server

-2. Configure DHCP Relay
+3. Configure DHCP Relay
+    - Cisco Routers as a DHCP Relay Agent

+5. Configure DHCP Clients:
+    - Cisco Router as a DHCP Client
-3. Configure a Router as a DHCP Client
+    - Home Router _(WiFi Modem)_ as a DHCP Client
+    - Generic DHCP Clients as PCs, Laptops, Smartphones, Printers, Tablets

 ---